lawrie/MuraxArduino/README.md

 It allows the FPGA to be programmed using the [Arduino IDE](https://www.arduino.cc/en/Main/Software), the [Arduino API](https://www.arduino.cc/reference/en/) and standard [Arduino libraries](https://www.arduino.cc/en/Reference/Libraries), but it makes use of the FPGA to provide accelerated hardware peripherals.

-It allows you top configure as many peripherals such UART, SPI, I2C, PWM, timers, pin interrupts etc. as you need for your application, and is not limited by a small number of such hardware peripherals that hard-wired microcontrollers typically support.
+It allows you to configure as many peripherals such UART, SPI, I2C, PWM, timers, pin interrupts etc. as you need for your application, and is not limited by a small number of such hardware peripherals that hard-wired microcontrollers typically support.
 You do not need to resort to slow CPU-intensive bit-banged versions of such peripherals.

 It can drive peripherals such as LED panels, LED strips, VGA, HDMI, ADC, etc., much faster than microcontrollers can, and all without CPU involvement.
 (Not all of these are implemented yet).